 Once players have beaten the traffic in their city they may submit their highscore.
 After every game our mobility heroes also learn how many cars they’ve transformed and how few busses would have been needed for transporting their passengers.
-The project had a major impact and influence on the company mission, vision and strategy of the Daimler subsidiary moovel: a planet without traffic jams.

 Software prototype of an alternate system for data-driven business models.

 All of us produce valuable data about our medical, financial and personal issues along with other day to day things by using digital services.
-This data is a resource, capital and commodity produced by the users of the service.
+This data is a resource, capital and commodity produced by the users of the services.
 The value of personal data has been repeatedly called oil of the 21st century.
 Who owns and controls the value of this this resource?

 To approach this question and make it more tangible we developed a prototype of 'Adil', a desktop application that twists current data-driven business models and offers users the same possibilities that a tech company has: Collect, monitor and trade personal data.
 A prototype of 'Adil' is currently available on Github.

 Open source tool that uses machine learning to quantify the world.